fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

    **[⬆ Back to Top](#table-of-contents)**

-197. ### Why is DevTools not loading in Chrome for local files?
+197. ### What is the default session timeout duration?

      If you opened a local HTML file in your browser (`file://...`) then you must first open *Chrome Extensions* and check `Allow access to file URLs`.

    **[⬆ Back to Top](#table-of-contents)**

-198. ### How to use Polymer in React?
+198	Explain API.PHP route

      1. Create a Polymer element: